Today's viewers and listeners are less tolerant than ever before of discriminatory or racist language, Ofcom research claims.

 Dave is a television channel aimed at a predominantly male adult audience.

-baby because he had chosen to retain his female reproductive organs.
-The item intercut clips of the Channel 4 documentary with content featuring the comedian Harry Hill as he sat behind a desk in the studio and commented on the various clips.
+carry a baby because he had chosen to retain his female reproductive organs.
+The item intercut clips of the Channel 4 documentary with content featuring the comedian Harry Hill as he sat behind a desk in the studio and commented on the various

 The viewer considered that the item contained references which were offensive and discriminatory towards the transgender community.

-wife, so much so that when Nancy discovered she was unable to conceive, Thomas came up with a novel solution .
+to his wife, so much so that when Nancy discovered she was unable to conceive, Thomas came up with a novel solution .
 [Images of a pregnant Thomas Beatie were shown].
 He got pregnant .
-[This was immediately followed by laughter from Harry Hill's studio
+[This was immediately followed by laughter from Harry

 Ofcom considered Rule 2.3 of the Code: